Indian Railways: Signaling and communication

 Indian Railways uses a range of signalling technologies and methods to manage its train operations based on traffic density and safety requirements.
 As of 28 February 2025, automatic block signalling is used on a total route length of 5221 km for train operations – concentrated in high density routes, large cities and junctions.
 Remaining routes are based on absolute block signalling with trains manually controlled by signal men from the signal boxes typically located at stations.
 Few low density routes still use manual block signalling methods with communication on track clearance based on physical exchange of tokens.
 In a few sections, intermediate block signalling is provided to further enhance line capacity with minimal investment.
 As of 31 March 2024, 756 block sections have intermediate block signals.
 Indian Railways primarily uses coloured signal lights, which replaced the earlier semaphores and disc-based signalling.
 It uses two-aspect, three-aspect and four (or multiple) aspect color signalling across its network.

 Signals at most stations are interlocked using panel interlocking, route-relay interlocking or electronic interlocking methods that eliminate scope for human signalling errors.
 Indian Railways uses track circuiting, and block proving axle counters for train detection.
 As of 31 March 2024, 6,637 stations have interlocked and multi-aspect signalling.
 Around 99% of key routes have track circuitry or block proving axle counters for automated train detection and Kavach automatic train protection system has been implemented in 1465 km of tracks.
 The railways has about 66179 km of optical fiber cable network used for train control, voice and data communication with 7538 km of the route covered by GSM-R based Mobile Train Radio communication.
 In December 2017, Indian Railways announced that it will implement ETCS Level 2 system for signalling and control on key routes with an investment of ₹120 billion.

 Stations

 As of 31 March 2024, Indian Railways manages and operates 7,461 stations.
 Prior to 2017, the stations were classified into seven categories based on their earnings.
 Since 2017, Indian Railways categorizes the stations by commercial importance into three different categories namely Non Suburban Group (NSG), Suburban Group (SG) and Halt Group (HG).
 These are further subdivided into subcategories based on their commercial importance (NSG 1–6, SG 1-3 and from HG 1–3).
 The commercial importance of a station is determined by taking into account its passenger footfall, earnings and strategic importance and these categories are used to determine the minimum essential amenities required by each station.

+Vande Bharat trains

+The new upgraded Vande Bharat version 2.0 was first introduced on 30/09/2022 between Gandhinagar and Mumbai Central.
+The train set boasts of several passenger friendly features.
+Today, Western Railway runs six Vande Bharat trains viz: